enewe101/corenlp-xml-reader/docs/index.rst

 Note that a token can be part of multiple mentions.
 For example, consider the phrase "Obama's pyjamas".
-If his pyjamas are mentioned multiple times, then there will be a coreference chain made for it, as well as Obama himself.
+If his pyjamas are mentioned multiple times, then there will be a coreference chain made for it, as well as for Obama himself.
 And in the phrase "Obama's pyjamas", the token "Obama" is both part of a mention corresponding to the 44th President of the United States, and part of a mention corresponding to some garments for sleeping.